TobiasPankner/Teams-Auto-Joiner/README.md

 - **leave_if_last:**
 If true, leaves the meeting if you are the last person in it.

+- **pause_search:**
+If true, doesn't search for new meetings while there is one active.
+Keep in mind to set auto_leave_after_min or leave_if_last, otherwise the bot will not search for meetings again.

 - **headless:**
 If true, runs Chrome in headless mode (does not open GUI window and runs in background).